 - Relocation Orientation

 *These services are provided at an additional cost.

 Use our professional services to apply for your Canadian immigration.
 We have the experience of having processed cases from all over the world.
 No other consultant in the market has processed more immigrant applications than us.
 You can count on our experience and success.

 Our terms & conditions are clear along with a transparent system & clear policies.
 We only accept applications that we are confident will be a success.
 You have to first sign up for an evaluation & score 67 points before we accept your case.

 How do I start?:

-Before Kansas accepts your case for processing, we must be certain that you earn enough points and are able to provide documentary evidence to make a successful application.
+Before Kansas Overseas Careers accepts your case for processing, we must be certain that you earn enough points and are able to provide documentary evidence to make a successful application.
 Before you apply for it, you must be certain you actually qualify.

-Our Processing Team does a detailed review of your profile & assesses your education, your institution and personal finances to determine if you are eligible to apply for Immigration.
-If you score the necessary points, your application is accepted for Full Service & Processing.
+Our Processing Team does a detailed review of your profile & assesses your education, your institution and personal finances to determine if you are eligible to apply for immigration.
+If you score the necessary points, your application is accepted for full service & processing.